-The Financial Stability Oversight Council has endorsed vendor authority from the NCUA, and the agency has called for it again.
+The Financial Stability Oversight Council has endorsed vendor oversight authority for the NCUA, and the agency is calling for it again.

 ARLINGTON, Va.—Rather than hire new examiners, the NCUA is training existing staffers to check cybersecurity risk.

 Tim Segerson, deputy director in the NCUA’s Office of Examination and Insurance, told executives attending the American Credit Union Mortgage Association conference in Las Vegas Sept.
 25 the agency continues to explore how credit unions can mitigate real estate loan risk.

 Solution to come from use of many options, Segerson suggests.

 The full effect of the Dodd–Frank Wall Street Reform and Consumer Protection Act is still to be felt in the financial sector.
 Dodd-Frank creates an environment of increased scrutiny and heightened sensitivity by regulators and consumers.